cisagov/Malcolm/docs/aws.md

 1. Remove the `access_key` and `secret_key` lines from the `builders` section of `packer_build.json` (right below `"type": "amazon-ebs"`)
 1. Run `aws ec2 describe-instances --profile=xxxxxxxx` (replacing `xxxxxxxx` with the credential profile name) to cause `aws` to authenticate (prompting for the MFA code) and cache the credentials
 1. At the bash command line, run: `eval "$(aws configure export-credentials --profile xxxxxxxx --format env)"` to load the current AWS credentials into environment variables in the current session
-1. Run the `packer build` command as described in the previous section
+1. Run the `packer build` command as described above

 ## <a name="AWSAttribution"></a> Attribution